ArthurGICQUEL/PortfolioWebsite/data/blog/bitwise.md

 ---

-Then you just need to applicate those to each bit of your bit strings
+Then you just need to apply those to each bit of your bit strings

 ---

-Some exemples :
+Some examples :

 - 1001 AND 0101 = 0001
 - 1010 OR 0011 = 1011